 Dressing appropriately is an important life skill.
 Student dress or hairstyles should not distract students or staff from the tasks of teaching and learning.
-As well, the weather in Oregon can change several times a day.
+As well, the weather in Oregon can change two or three times a day.

 The district's dress code is established to promote appropriate grooming and hygiene, prevent disruption, and avoid safety hazards.